Use it when

 For PlanningBrief readers, the important point is timing: a planning term usually signals who might need to act next, which documents to check, and whether a project is early intelligence, live tender opportunity, appeal risk or near-site-stage context.

 Example: a council housing, library, park, road or public-realm project may pass through Part 8 before procurement appears.
-That makes it useful early intelligence for consultants and suppliers who later watch TED/eTenders.
+That makes it useful early intelligence for consultants, contractors and suppliers who later watch TED/eTenders, council procurement pages and local works notices.

 PlanningBrief explains the public data; always verify legal, planning and building-control duties with the official source or a qualified professional.